Isle Bitmap Graphics

 Image is Everything

 We don't (yet) have a CPU or a graphics engine, but we can load an image into vram at build time using the Verilog $readmemh function.
-A sample image lets us visually confirm bitmap graphics output is working, but also allows for automated testing (discussed above).
+A sample image lets us visually confirm bitmap graphics output is working and supports automated testing.
 We load the colour palette for the image into the CLUT, which performs the colour palette lookups.

 Creating Your Own Images

-For example, to convert crocus.png to a 4 bit (16 colour) image with a 15-bit palette packed into 32-bit words (as required by Isle):
+For example, to convert crocus.png into a 4-bit image with a 15-bit palette packed into 32-bits:

 Complete Design